PierreGode/Bjorn/WEBAPP_MODERNIZATION_SUMMARY.md

 **The old interface was painful.
 The new interface is a joy to use!** 🎉

-Enjoy your modernized Bjorn! 🚀
+Enjoy your modernized ragnar! 🚀